-From the latest State of DevOps report it seems obvious that speed, stability and availability enable better performance as an organisation, which includes profit; productivity and customer satisfaction.
-That stability and availability translates into the quality of your application.
+From the latest State of DevOps report it seems obvious that speed, stability, security, and availability enable better performance as an organization, which includes profit; productivity, and customer satisfaction.
+That stability and availability translate into the quality of your application.

 There is a natural tendency for the ‘visible features’ to try to capture more of the delivery.
-We, the stakeholders, the users, the customers… want more pages, buttons, components, automation… But as we have learned from past mistakes the items on the left (image below) have to be embedded in everything we do.
+We, the stakeholders, the users, and the customers want the new features: more pages, buttons, components, and automation.
+But as we have learned from past mistakes the items on the left (image below) have to be embedded in everything we do.

 We also need courage is one of the values from Extreme Programming “Is the commandment to always design and code for today and not for tomorrow.
 This is an effort to avoid getting bogged down in design and requiring a lot of effort to implement anything else.”